dhis2/dhis2.github.io/_posts/2019-01-31-the-build-system.md

 Let's take a look at what we have and where we are:

-- A build of an application, stored and tracked on *D2-CI*
+- A build of a front-end application, stored and tracked on *D2-CI*
 - A build of a library, stored and tracked on *D2-CI*, and if it was built from a tag, published to *NPM*
-- A verification that a PR against the Core is safe to merge
+- A verification that a PR against dhis2 core is safe to merge

 Ok, so our library has been released into the wild.
-But our application artifact is just sitting there in a d2-ci repository.
+But our front-end application artifact is just sitting there in a _build artifact repository_.
 How does it go from there into a DHIS2 build?

 Let's see.

-First, since we know that the PR against the [dhis2-core](dhis2/dhis2-core) is safe to merge, we merge it.
-It's a new feature so we merge it to the _master_ branch.
+First, once Travis indicates that the PR against the [dhis2-core](dhis2/dhis2-core) is safe to merge, we merge it.
+It's a new feature so we merge it to the _master_ branch and do not backport to previous versions.

 ![](/assets/build_arch/github-jenkins.png)